pghalliday/currency-market/README.md

 currency-market
 ===============

-A synchronous implementation of a limit order based currencyMarket
+A synchronous implementation of a limit order based currency market

 ## Features